Role

 Research areas

 His research focuses mainly on the acute and chronic physiological responses to exercise in young people.
 In particular, studying the effects of different modes of exercise and exploring the role of exercise intensity.
 Dr Williams also has a keen interest in the monitoring of habitual physical activity using accelerometers.
-Aside from the health-based research in young people, Dr Williams also has research interests focusing on the aetiology of exercise intolerance (with a focus on neuromuscular function).
+Aside from the health-based research in young people, Dr Williams also has research interests focusing on the aetiology of exercise intolerance (with a focus on neuromuscular function), as well as starting research investigating the development of neuromuscular function throughout adolescence.

 Current PhD students under supervision by Dr Williams: